×

 Nonsurgical Treatment

-Back pain due to spondylolisthesis/spondylolysis aggravates upon movement.
-Thus, rest helps alleviate pain and improves healing
+• Rest – Back pain due to spondylolisthesis/spondylolysis worsens upon movement.
+Thus, rest helps alleviate pain and improves healing.

-Over-the-counter painkillers such as naproxen and diclofenac can reduce inflammation and swelling.
+• Medications and Injections – Over-the-counter painkillers such as naproxen and diclofenac can reduce inflammation and swelling.
 NSAIDs can provide symptomatic relief.
-Administering epidural and facet joint injections of corticosteroids to the painful site are also an option to diminish pain.
+Administering epidural and facet joint injections of corticosteroids to the painful site is also an option to diminish pain.

 Spinal fusion (posterior lumbar interbody fusion) is a prevalent surgical treatment modality for spondylolisthesis and spondylolysis.
 It involves fusing the broken, displaced vertebrae.
-The vertebrae are aligned, and small bone grafts are placed in between the vertebrae.
-That allows the bones to connect and form a single structure after healing.
+The vertebrae are aligned, and small bone grafts are placed in between them.
+This allows the bones to connect and form a single structure after healing.

 It usually takes a few weeks to months to recover from surgery.
 Recovery with conservative methodology is quick.
-However, in case of surgery (spinal fusion), it may take four to six weeks for you to return to normal household chores.
-Complete recovery may take as many as six months.
+However, in the case of surgery (spinal fusion), it may take four to six weeks for you to return to normal household activities.
+Complete recovery may take as long as six months.

 How Can I Prevent Spondylolisthesis and Spondylolysis?

-You can reduce the risk of spondylolisthesis and spondylolysis by:
+You can reduce your risk of spondylolisthesis and spondylolysis by:

-• Doing regular exercise to strengthen back muscles
+• Performing regular exercises to strengthen back muscles

 • Maintaining a healthy weight to avoid exerting excess pressure on your back